-- 1. Design, erect, support, brace and maintain formwork to support vertical and lateral loads that might be applied.
+1. Design, erect, support, brace and maintain formwork to support vertical and lateral loads that might be applied.
 Design formwork to be readily removable.
 Construct forms to sizes, shapes, lines and dimensions required to obtain accurate alignment, location, grades, level and plumb work in finished structures.
-Provide for openings, offsets, sinkages, keyways, recesses, moldings, rustications, reglets, chamfers, blocking, screeds, bulkheads, anchorages and inserts, and other features required. - a.
-Re-use Wood Form Boards: Where utilized, carefully remove and separate wood form boards for re-use. - b.
+Provide for openings, offsets, sinkages, keyways, recesses, moldings, rustications, reglets, chamfers, blocking, screeds, bulkheads, anchorages and inserts, and other features required.

+- a.
+Re-use Wood Form Boards: Where utilized, carefully remove and separate wood form boards for reuse. - b.
 Metal Forms: Consider utilizing metal forms to reduce wood use. - c.
 Insulated Concrete Forms (ICFs): Consider utilizing ICFs for poured concrete walls, which stay in place as a permanent part of the wall assembly. - 2.
-Provide a polyethylene vapor barrier not less than 6 mils thick under all crawlspace vermin-barrier slabs.
-The Standards encourage drying mechanisms over wetting prevention mechanisms in the design of wall assemblies, i.e.: avoidance of using vapor barriers where vapor retarders will provide satisfactory performance, avoidance of using vapor retarders where vapor permeable materials will provide satisfactory performance, and avoidance of the installation of vapor barriers such as polyethylene vapor barriers, foil-faced batt insulation and reflective radiant barrier foil insulation on the interior of airconditioned assemblies. - a.
-If basement or below-grade spaces in new developments are designed and constructed to be occupied, install a vapor retarder or continuous vapor-impermeable rigid insulation under floor slabs, or over floor slabs in conjunction with a floating floor.
-Carpeting in below-grade spaces in new developments is not acceptable.
+Provide a polyethylene vapor barrier not less than 10 mils thick under all crawlspace vermin-barrier slabs.
+The Standards encourage drying mechanisms over wetting prevention mechanisms in the design of wall assemblies, i.e.: avoidance of using vapor barriers where vapor retarders will provide satisfactory performance, avoidance of using vapor retarders where vapor permeable materials will provide satisfactory performance, and avoidance of the installation of vapor barriers such as polyethylene vapor barriers, foil-faced batt insulation and reflective radiant barrier foil insulation on the interior of air-conditioned assemblies. - a.
+For all new slabs-on-grade, and basement or below-grade spaces designed and constructed to be occupied, install a vapor barrier not less than 10 mils thick with taped seams, or continuous vapor-impermeable rigid insulation with taped joints.
 All pipe penetrations shall be sealed to prevent water infiltration. - b.
-In existing buildings, under-slab stone and/or a polyethylene vapor barrier may not be present and over-slab control of water vapor may be required.
-If basement or below-grade spaces in existing buildings to be renovated are intended to be occupied, install a vapor retarder or continuous vapor-impermeable rigid insulation over floor slabs in conjunction with a floating floor.
+In existing buildings, under-slab stone and/or a polyethylene vapor barrier may not be present and overslab control of water vapor may be required.
+If basement or below-grade spaces in existing buildings to be renovated are intended to be occupied, install a vapor barrier not less than 10 mils thick with taped seams, or continuous vapor-impermeable rigid insulation with taped joints, over floor slabs in conjunction with a floating floor.
 Carpeting should not be installed in below-grade spaces in renovated developments.
-All pipe penetrations shall be sealed to prevent water infiltration. - F. Slab Insulation: Provide R-10 (min.) vapor-impermeable rigid foam thermal break insulation with taped joints under slabs and at slab edges. - G. Strength: Concrete shall be, at a minimum, 3500 psi 28-day compressive strength, with reinforcing materials as required.
+All pipe penetrations shall be sealed to prevent water infiltration. - F. Slab Insulation: Provide R-15 (min.) vapor-impermeable rigid foam thermal break insulation with taped joints under slabs and at slab edges. - G. Strength: Concrete shall be, at a minimum, 3500 psi 28-day compressive strength, with reinforcing materials as required.
 Exterior concrete shall be air-entrained, and walks and porch/patio slabs shall be, at a minimum, 4000 psi 28-day compressive strength, with reinforcing materials as required.
 Where structural conditions or exposure to the weather warrant, provide concrete with higher compressive strength(s) as required.
 Slump limits shall meet ACI Standards.
 The concrete shall be used at a degree of plasticity which would produce the required slump(s).
-Do not increase the water ratio in concrete for easier movement.

-- H. Backfill: The use of recycled concrete rubble for backfill and drainage at the base of foundations is encouraged. - I. Concrete with Fly Ash or Slag and Recycled Concrete Used as Aggregate: The use of fly ash and slag as inexpensive substitutes for 15% 40% of the Portland cement used in concrete for footing, foundation walls, and slabs is encouraged.
+Do not increase the water ratio in concrete for easier movement. - H. Backfill: The use of recycled concrete rubble for backfill and drainage at the base of foundations is encouraged. - I. Concrete with Fly Ash or Slag and Recycled Concrete Used as Aggregate: The use of fly ash and slag as inexpensive substitutes for 15% 40% of the Portland cement used in concrete for footing, foundation walls, and slabs is encouraged.
 Demolished concrete may be used as an aggregate in poured concrete structures. - J. Air Conditioner Condensing Unit Pads: The outdoor pads for air conditioner or heat pump condensing units shall have a minimum of 50% recycled material content (such as plastic or rubber tires), as verified by the manufacturer.